godwinKamau/music-diary/README.md

 ## Features

-- User Authentication
-- Recording and
+- Recording and storing audio files for audiophiles.
-- MongoDB-backed storage for larger, ogg files.
 - Full-stack Express + EJS templating
 - Passport Strategies to hold user authentication and sessions